 Devoutly Christian, Georgia has been the fragile eastern-most outpost of Christendom for centuries, a kind of borderland between east and west along the old Silk Road.
 Holly visits a beautiful ancient monastery, where the monks have been making excellent wine for well over 1000 years!

 From Tbilisi, Holly heads on to Konya in Turkey, capital of the ancient Seljuk Empire in the 12th and 13th centuries.
 From here a chain of caravanserai were built for Silk Road traders to stay in as they crossed the country.

 So far, Holly has sped across Central Asia in a whirlwind of planes, trains and buses, but now she slows down to the ancient Silk Road pace, travelling in a camel caravan, before eventually arriving at her final destination, Istanbul, terminus of the Silk Road in Asia, and gateway to Europe beyond.

 All roads lead to the Bosphorous in Istanbul

-Places Mentioned - Azerbaijan, Central Asia, China, Georgia, Kyrgyzstan, Turkey, Turkmenistan, UzbekistanShare the series
+Places Mentioned - Azerbaijan, Central Asia, China, Georgia, Kyrgyzstan, The Silk Road - China, The Silk Road - Kashgar to Istanbul, Turkey, Turkmenistan, UzbekistanShare the series